IBM/EEL-agentic-ai-bootcamp/docs/labs/lab7.md

-# Lab 1 : Building AI assistants in AI assistant builder
+# Building AI assistants in AI assistant builder

 In watsonX Orchestrate, you create an AI assistant using the AI Assistant Builder.
 This tool is a chat interface builder designed to deliver an engaging and seamlessly embedded chatbot experience.
 By leveraging the power of large language models (LLMs) and the conversational capabilities of watsonX Assistant, the AI Assistant Builder enables dynamic and interactive conversations between users and watsonX Orchestrate.